 Check all three major credit agencies (Experian, Equifax and TransUnion) – a good score on one does not necessarily translate to the others.
-By law, you are entitled to a free one from each agency within every twelve-month period, through www.annualcreditreport.com or 877-FACTACT.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
 Check them months in advance of your mortgage shopping so you have time to fix any issues.

 Address any errors in your report immediately.
 However, if there is a valid reason for a low score, such as recent missed payments, you may need to scale your home purchase plans back until your credit issue has been addressed.

 - Existing Debt – Lenders will look at your debt-to-income ratio (DTI) in two ways – a front-end DTI that compares all housing expenses to your income, and a back-end DTI which includes all monthly expenses such as credit cards, car payments, child support, etc. Conventional loans have an upper limit of 28% and 36% for front-end and back-end DTI respectively.
 FHA/VA programs can accept higher numbers, if you qualify.

 You can keep the back-end DTI low by keeping credit card balances low – balances over 35% of the credit limit are considered dangerous by most lenders.
 Don't open any other credit accounts while you are in the mortgage application and approval process.

 If the front-end DTI is too high, you may be trying to buy too much house for your income.
 Which leads us to….

 - Size of Home – If you don't have the money to handle the down payment, closing costs, and running expenses of the house you want, either continue to save and wait, or scale back your housing ambitions.